173-424-550 << 173-424-560 >> 173-424-570

 (iv) Ecology shall not approve an application if it determines that the application does not meet requirements in (a) and (b) of this subsection, based upon the information submitted in the application and any other available information.
 If ecology does not approve the application, the applicant will be notified in writing and the basis for the disapproval shall be identified.

 (vi) Crediting period.
-FCI crediting is limited to five years starting with the quarter following ecology approval of the application.
+LMD-FCI crediting is limited to five years, starting with the quarter ecology approved of the application.

-(d) Requirements to generate FCI credits.
-To generate credits using FCI pathways the following conditions must be met.
+(d) Requirements to generate LMD-FCI credits.
+To generate credits using LMD-FCI pathways the following conditions must be met.
 The applicant must maintain, and submit to ecology upon request, records demonstrating adherence to these conditions.

 (i) The applicant must update the nameplate and effective simultaneous power rating of FSE if different from the power rating provided in the application.
 Any FSE design or operational information that deviates from the original application must be declared to ecology, and a new attestation must be submitted using the language in (b) in this subsection.

-(vii) The FSE must be operational within 12 months of application approval.
-If the applicant fails to demonstrate the operability within 12 months of approval, then the application will be canceled.
-The applicant can reapply for the same FSE site eligible only for two years of crediting.
+(vi) The FSE must be operational within 12 months of application approval.
+If the applicant fails to demonstrate operability within 12 months and the estimated potential FCI credits exceed two and one-half percent of deficits in the most recent quarter deficit data is available, then the application will be canceled.
+The applicant can reapply the following quarter for the same FSE site, eligible only for two years of crediting.

-(A) The estimated value of FCI credits, for the purpose of this determination, shall be calculated using the number of FCI credits generated for the FSE in the quarter and the average CFP credit price for that quarter published on ecology's CFP website.
+(A) The estimated value of LMD-FCI credits, for the purpose of this determination, shall be calculated using the number of LMD-FCI credits generated for the FSE in the quarter and the average CFP credit price for that quarter published on ecology's CFP website.

 (C) The estimated value calculated under this provision will be made available only to the respective reporting entity in WFRS and will not be published on ecology's CFP website.